The Sorted Effects Method: Discovering Heterogeneous Effects Beyond Their Averages: Detailed Large Sample Theory

 The next result is a consequence of the functional delta method for the exchangeable bootstrap.
 Let $\Lambda_{\widetilde \Delta,\widetilde \mu,\widetilde \Delta^*_{\widetilde \mu}(u)}(\varphi_t):= \widetilde{\Lambda}_{\Delta,\mu}^{u}(t)$, the bootstrap draw of $\widehat{\Lambda}_{\Delta,\mu}^{u}(t)$ defined in Algorithm \ref{alg:ca}. \begin{theorem}[Bootstrap FCLT for $\widehat{ \Delta_{ \mu}^*}$ and $\Lambda_{\widehat \Delta,\widehat \mu,\widehat\Delta^*_{\widehat \mu}(u)}(\varphi_t)$] Suppose that the bootstrap is consistent for the law of the estimator of the PE, namely $a_n(\widetilde{\Delta} - \widehat \Delta) \rightsquigarrow_{\Pr} G_{\infty}$ in $\ell^{\infty}(B(\XX))$, and for the law of the estimated measure, namely $b_n (\widetilde \mu - \widehat \mu) \rightsquigarrow_{\Pr} H_{\infty}$ in $ \mathbb{H}$.
 Then, (1) under the assumptions of Theorem \ref{thm:fclt}, the bootstrap is consistent for the law of the empirical SPE-process, namely

 and (2) under the assumptions of Theorem \ref{thm:fclt_supp1}, the bootstrap is consistent for the law of the empirical CA-process, namely

 \end{theorem}

-\begin{remark}[Exchangeable Bootstrap] Theorem \ref{thm:bfclt} employs the high-level condition that the bootstrap can approximate consistently the laws of $\widehat \Delta$ and $\widehat \mu$, after suitable rescaling.
+Theorem \ref{thm:bfclt} employs the high-level condition that the bootstrap can approximate consistently the laws of $\widehat \Delta$ and $\widehat \mu$, after suitable rescaling.
 In Examples 1-3 when $\widehat \mu$ is the empirical measure based on the random sample of size $n$, the exchangeable bootstrap method entails randomly reweighing the sample using the weights $(\omega_{1}, \ldots, \omega_{n})$, which include empirical boostrap and i.i.d. exponential weights, for example.
 In this case the high level condition holds if the weights satisfy the conditions stated in equation (3.6.8) of \citen{vdV-W}.
+We refer to \citen{vdV-W} and \citen{CFM} for bootstrap FCLT for parametric and semi parametric estimators of $\Delta$ including least squares, quantile regression, and distribution regression, as well as nonparametric estimators of $\mu$ including the empirical distribution function.